Skip to main content

 The most desirable qualification to obtain is a statistics degree (or above).
 This degree will naturally provide you with the most relevant knowledge and skills relating to the job of a statistician.

-However, it is also possible to get a job as a statistician with a degree from another area, such as in Physics or Computer Science.
+However, it is also possible to get a job as a statistician with a degree in another area, such as in Physics or Computer Science.
 Ultimately, the job of a statistician requires a lot of experience.
 If you can demonstrate that you have several years of experience working with and analyzing data, it is likely that your degree will not matter as much.

 There are many additional certifications that you can add to your resume to stand out to potential employers and demonstrate proficiency in specific areas or with specialized software.
 Some examples of these are: